 According to a salary survey undertaken by the Institution of Chemical Engineers (IChemE), in 2014, the average starting salary for a chemical engineer in the UK is in the region of £29,500.

 You’ll have access to our dedicated Employability team, located centrally in our Employability Suite, who will provide you with specialist face-to-face support and advice to help you find relevant work experience, internships and year-in-industry placements, as well as graduate positions.

 You’ll benefit from timetabled employability sessions, ongoing support during internships and placements, and presentations and workshops delivered by employers.
 The team also works closely with the University’s Careers Centre, which is one of the largest in the country.

 Find out more about careers support and employability

 On this course you have the opportunity to apply to spend time abroad, usually as an extra academic year.
 The University has partnerships with more than 400 universities worldwide and popular destinations for our students include Europe, the USA, Canada, Australia, New Zealand, Singapore, Hong Kong, South Africa and Latin America.

 Find out more at the Study Abroad website.

-With the help and support of our faculty Employability Team, you can choose to undertake a placement at one of the 100+ companies that we work with.
-If you decide to undertake a placement year, this will extend your degree by 12 months and on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your unique expertise to future employers.
+With the help and support of our faculty Employability Team, you can choose to undertake an industrial placement year at one of the 100+ companies that we work with.
+If you decide to undertake a placement year this will extend your period of study by 12 months and, on successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.

 Find out more about work placements.